ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "It is the nature of the wise to resist pleasures, but the foolish to be a slave to them."
+  "Do not be embarrassed by your mistakes.
+Nothing can teach us better than our understanding of them.
+This is one of the best ways of self-education."
-<br>— Epictetus
+<br>— Thomas Carlyle
 </blockquote>
 </h3>